jmendeth/jmendeth.com/_posts/2014-05-17-reverse-engineering-flash.md

 sudo update-alternatives --config mozilla-flashplugin
 ~~~

-And restart the web browser to use it.
+And restart the web browser to use it. **Edit:** Chromium recently dropped support for NSAPI,
+so the flash debugger won't work in it.
+Use another browser instead.
+If someone knows a way to
+debug with PepperFlash, please post a comment!

+Visit `about:plugins` to verify that the correct plugin has loaded.

 ### [Vizzy](http://code.google.com/p/flash-tracer)